Georgio-Khoury/E-SHARA/BLEclient_server/Guide.md

 ## Hardware Requirements

-Connect the sensors to the Arduino BLE microcontroller
+Connect the sensors to the Arduino esp32 microcontroller

 ##  Software Setup